 ICR is an independent institution with its own Board and budget, and is formally organized as a state administrative body with a special authority.
 When it comes to administrative and financial questions, the Centre reports to the Ministry of Local Government and Modernisation (following the Section on Sámi and Minority Issues).
 The Statutes of the Centre has been revised in 2010, and were approved by the Ministry on July 1, 2010.
-The basic work of the Centre in 2018 has been funded by the Norwegian Ministry of Local Government and Modernisation.
+The basic work of the Centre in 2019 has been funded by the Norwegian Ministry of Local Government and Modernisation.

-$^{^{1}}$ Letters of Award from the Ministry of Labour and Social Inclusion/ Ministry of Reform, Government Administration and Church Affairs/ Ministry of Local Government and Modernisation for 2006-2018
+1 Letters of Award from the Ministry of Labour and Social Inclusion/ Ministry of Reform, Government Administration and Church

-5 Discussion in the Norwegian Parliament on White Paper number 30 (2005) / Report to the Foreign Affairs Committee number 264 (2005)
+4 The Statutes of the Centre, July 1st 2010, § 2 5 Discussion in the Norwegian Parliament on White Paper number 30 (2005) / Report to the Foreign Affairs Committee number 264 (2005)